 What’s exciting here is the fact this is a pure precision-rifle shooting experience that is readily accessible to the masses.
 Using the relatively cheap and inexpensive .22 LR platform, add a decent scope and ammo, and anyone can excel in Precision Rimfire.
 You can build a good PRC setup for around $1,500.
 While some might balk at that price, this is practically a bargain considering the amount of money saved on ammunition.

-Guns and ammo Prices have gone down and quality is increasing across the board, including rimfire applications.
+Prices have gone down and quality is increasing across the board, including rimfire applications.
 Where the shooting sports have increasingly become more pay-to-play, precision rimfire offers a cheaper alternative.

 You can get started in PRC or NRL22 shooting with a rifle that’s probably already in your closet.